-(In production) Insurgent congressional candidates take on powerful political machines in very different American landscapes
+(In production) Four extraordinary ordinary women run for Congress, battling powerful political machines in very different American landscapes.

 The Hand That Feeds